Here’s what’s airing on Matrix Midwest this week: June 8

-Matrix Midwest will air the following programming the week of April 13, 2026.
+Matrix Midwest will air the following programming this week:

 ADVERTISEMENT

-Matrix Midwest will air the following programming the week of April 13, 2026.
+Matrix Midwest will air the following programming this week:

 ADVERTISEMENT